gurumian/simplemedia/README.md

 cmake .. && make
 ```
 You'll probably get a binary named `mediaplayer`
-Simply, try to run it with a media file
+try to run it with a media file
 ```bash
 ./mediaplayer /path/to/file
 ```